New field trips will be posted each spring

 Description: This is a descent to the river through scrub oak, cottonwood, aspen, conifer and willow habitats and can attract Great Blue Herons, hawks, swallows, Western Tanagers, American Dippers, vireos, flycatchers, sparrows, warblers, wrens and more.
 View Field Trip Guidelines at the bottom of this page.

-Trip Leaders: Mary Harris and George Waaler
+Trip Leader: Mary Harris

 Reservation: email Mary at smnharris@gmail.com